 A typical week's lesson begins with the introduction of a short literature passage.
 A student is encouraged to read it to himself, briefly discuss any unknown words with his teacher, and then listen as his teacher dictates a few sentences of the passage out loud for him to copy word-for-word.

-In true dictation fashion, after he writes the excerpt, he checks his work against the original looking for mistakes in spelling, capitalization, and punctuation.
+In true dictation fashion, after he writes the excerpt, he checks his work against the original, looking for mistakes in spelling, capitalization, and punctuation.
 He corrects his mistakes and gently learns the skills of self-editing.

 Misspelled words are recorded for further practice throughout the week.

-In the following days, the passage is dissected and the student gets a chance to learn specific grammar, mechanics, and writing basics that are found in those particular paragraphs.
-At the end of the week, the passage is dictated and copied again and a student sees his improvement from the first dictation of that week to the last.
+In the following days, the passage is dissected, and the student learns specific grammar, mechanics, and writing basics found in those particular paragraphs.
+At the end of the week, the passage is dictated and copied again, and the student sees his improvement from the first dictation of that week to the last.

-For instance, in Lesson 12 of the purple book, students are asked to analyze the following excerpt from The Trumpet of the Swan
+For instance, in Lesson 12 of the Purple Book, students are asked to analyze the following excerpt from The Trumpet of the Swan.

 These paragraphs show examples of homonyms and their dictionary definitions, dialogue and appropriate use of quotation marks, comparative and superlative adjectives, interjections, and prefixes.
 So, each day's section of Lesson 12 focuses on one of these topics.

-In this way, grammar basics are taught as-needed and therefore take on a more relevant role in a child's education; unlike most traditional grammar programs which teach principles in a random, somewhat arbitrary fashion.
+In this way, grammar basics are taught as needed and therefore take on a more relevant role in a child's education, unlike most traditional grammar programs, which teach principles in a random, somewhat arbitrary fashion.

 Oral Presentations, Research, and Writing Skills

 Several practical units are dispersed throughout the book which each focus on one of three skills -- oral presentation, research, or writing.
 Each process is broken down into smaller chunks throughout the week.
-A student works on one small portion each day and by the end of the week, he finds that he has written or recited an entire speech, poem, report, letter, etc.
+A student works on one small portion each day, and by the end of the week, he finds that he has written or recited an entire speech, poem, report, letter, etc.

 Additional Activities

-In addition to the three main types of units, the Purple Book also contains assessments which are sporadically placed throughout the units and are designed to give the teacher a better understanding of the student's progress.
+In addition to the three main types of units, the Purple Book also contains assessments that are sporadically placed throughout the units and are designed to give the teacher a better understanding of the student's progress.
 They are not tests.
 But like tests, they clearly show struggles and strengths.

 What I like about LLATL